Ningishzida: Associations with other deities

 References to Ningishzida as a "scion" of Anu are probably meant to indicate the belief in a line consisting out of Anu, Enlil, Ninazu and finally Ningishzida, rather than the existence of an alternate tradition where he was the son of the sky god.

 Multiple traditions existed regarding the identity of Ningishzida's wife, with the god list An = Anum listing two, Azimua (elsewhere also called Ninazimua) and Ekurritum (not attested in such a role anywhere else), while other sources favor Geshtinanna, identified with Belet-Seri.
 However, Azimua shared Gesthinanna's role as an underworld scribe,and her name could also function as a title of Geshtinanna, attested in contexts where she was identified as Ningishzida's wife.
 At the same time, Belet-Seri could also function as an epithet of Ashratum, the wife of Amurru, or of her Sumerian counterpart Gubarra, in at least one case leading to conflation of Amurru and Ningishzida and to an association between the former and Azimua and Ekurritum.
 In one case Ekurritum was simply identified as an alternate name of Ashratum as well.
 The tradition in which Gesthinanna was Ningishzida's wife had its origin in Lagash, and in seals from that city she is sometimes depicted alongside a mushussu, symbol of her husband, to indicate they're a couple.
 One inscription of Gudea refers to her as Ningishzida's "beloved wife."

-Ningishzida's sukkal was Alla, a minor underworld god, depicted as a bald beardess man, without the horned crown associated with divinity.
+Ningishzida's sukkal was Alla, a minor underworld god, depicted as a bald beardless man, without the horned crown associated with divinity.
 Wilfred G. Lambert notes that he was most likely another Dumuzi-like deity whose temporary death was described in laments.
 He is also attested in lists of so-called "seven conquered Enlils," deities associated with Enmesharra.
 Another deity also identified as Ningishzida's sukkal was Ipahum or Ippu, a viper god, also known as the sukkal of his father Ninazu.
 Other deities who belonged to his court include Gishbandagirizal, Lugalsaparku, Lugalshude, Namengarshudu, Usheg and Irnina.

 Ningishzida could be associated with Dumuzi, on account of their shared character as dying gods of vegetation.
 A lamentation text known as "In the Desert by the Early Grass" lists both of them among the mourned deities.
 The absence of both of them was believed to take place each year between mid-summer and mid-winter.
 The association is also present in astrological treatises.
 Some lamentations go as far as regarding Ningishzida and Dumuzi as one and the same.
 As dwellers of the underworld, both of them could be on occasion associated with Gilgamesh as well.

 Another temporarily dying god Ningishzida could be associated with was Damu.

 In some inscriptions of Gudea, Ningishzida was associated with Ningirsu, with one of them mentioning that he was tasked with delivering gifts for the latter's wife Bau.
 Such a role was customarily associated with trusted associates and close friends in ancient Mesopotamian culture, indicating that despite originally being unrelated, these two gods were envisioned as close to each other by Gudea.